IARCbioinfo/table_annovar-nf/README.md

 To run the pipeline without singularity just remove "-profile singularity".
 Alternatively, one can run the pipeline using a docker container (-profile docker) the conda receipe containing all required dependencies (-profile conda).

+Note that because due to licensing considerations, annovar has to be installed locally and cannot be included in a container, the path to table_annovar.pl needs to be in the $PATH environment variable and needs to be mounted (e.g., using nextflow option singularity.runOptions = "-B /home/bin" and adding /home/bin to environment variable SINGULARITYENV_APPEND_PATH with nextflow option singularity.envWhitelist="SINGULARITYENV_APPEND_PATH").

 ## Output
   | Type      | Description     |